indutny/candor/README.md

 therefore, less complexity.
 So no semicolons, no exceptions and simplified anonymous function syntax (dart-like).

+Main goal of Candor is to provide a powerful and developer-friendly language that can be easily optimized by compiler.

 ## Description

 Experimental implementation of Candor language VM.
 Join #candor channel on